• Art magazine

 Raudenbush's large sculptures consist of artfully laser -cut wooden grilles and plates, inspired by the beauty of nature and a variety of cultural influences.
 Many of their work are also available as oases of calm or meditation rooms and are provided with atmospheric LED lighting, which create an additional, fascinating dimension through skillful light and shadow effects.

-A look behind the scenes: This is how a 3D geometry work of art with a laser cutter is created
+A look behind the scenes: How a 3D geometric artwork is created with a laser cutter

 Tim unng of laser made products creates art projects with a layered geometry by using advanced CAD software and a laser cutter.
 The process begins with the draft: Tim plans carefully the geometric design, taking into account different shapes and layers that should be included in the end product.